1st time using a Fit-bit and I love it! Makes me more accountable for walking and also taking breaks for relaxing!

 I’ve recently lost 30lbs with the competitive nature of my work family.

-Knowing that I had to be accountable helped me to push to walk on days when I didn’t feel like it.
+Being held accountable helped push me to walk on days when I didn’t feel like it.

 Logging actually had a self-imposed accountability piece to it, which was beneficial to me (staying true to my commitment) even though sometimes I had to catch up because of other priorities.